abeinoo/raye7/README.md

 - The application design needs to be enhanced
 - The participant in the trip needs to be known not only by name but links or phone number to allow the driver to reach them
 - The user must have links to know the which trips he was joined only filter them
+- There must be api to post the trip to use it for mobile application

 Credits
 -------